Last edited: 14th September 2019

+Travelling teaches you that there are always people worse off than you and that everyone is just doing their best to live a decent life.
+Regardless of geography and cultural differences, we all want the same things: to be safe, secure, loved, respected and happy.
 The paper crane, my logo, is a symbol of peace, hope and survival.
 When I visited Hiroshima in 2017, I was profoundly moved by the story of Sadako Sasaki who was two years old when the atomic bomb was dropped.
 Years later, she developed leukemia and whilst in hospital, she made it her goal to fold 1,000 paper cranes.
 She died aged 12, but her legacy endures and people all around the world continue to send folded paper cranes to Hiroshima to hang at the Children’s Peace Monument.
-The colourful strings of cranes are a powerful reminder of the human spirit’s need to connect and how we are all stronger and happier when positively united together.
+The colourful strings of cranes are a powerful reminder of the human spirit’s need to connect and our desire to be positively united together.